-In 2017, EAE moved into the newly renovated first floor of Building 72, the former home of the SJ Quinney School of Law library.
-In the summer of 2019, EAE expanded into the building’s full space to occupy the 32,000 square foot facility.
+In 2017, EAE (the predecessor to the Division of Games) moved into the newly renovated first floor of Building 72, the former home of the SJ Quinney School of Law library.
+In the summer of 2019, EAE expanded into the building's full space to occupy the 32,000 square foot facility.
 That same summer, major renovations began on the lower floor of the building, a multi-million dollar phased expansion and renovation to transform the building into one of the leading academic games facilities in the nation.
-The building contains a mix of research and teaching labs, multiple EAE classlabs, motion capture and games user research labs, esports and game streaming production spaces and significant collaboration space for EAE students and faculty.
-The space and facilities in Building 72 enable EAE to provide an unparalleled education and research experience to students, and to engage in remarkable collaborations with partners across the campus, the nation and the world.
+The building contains a mix of research and teaching labs, multiple Division of Games classlabs, motion capture and games user research labs, esports and game streaming production spaces, and significant collaboration space for Utah Games students and faculty.
+The space and facilities in Building 72 enable Utah Games to provide an unparalleled education and research experience to students and to engage in remarkable collaborations with partners across the campus, the nation, and the world.

 Building 72 includes

-- 8,000 square feet of open studio space for EAE masters student projects work
+- 8,000 square feet of open studio space for Utah Games masters student projects work

 - Games User Research, Motion Capture, and AV/VR labs as well as game streaming studios and production labs

 - Over 7,000 square feet of teaching space, featuring 2 large flex lab spaces for undergraduate research and project work and 2 Games-dedicated classlabs featuring high-end Cintique tablets for use in game art courses.

 - The 3000 square foot La Londe Student Lounge

 - 20 faculty and staff offices

 - The Utah Varsity Esports practice and competition space

 - Game dev workspaces and collaborative learning spaces